 As a photographer, you're aware of the importance of design and the importance of how people perceive your work.
 While you don't need to be a web designer to have your very own customized website, there are several factors you should consider before selecting a theme.
 From layout to your logo, theme, color scheme, and background color, these website templates give photographers a diverse range of free theme options that will make an instant impact on those who are browsing for your business.

 Choosing the right website template starts by envisioning how you want your site displayed.
 While all website templates are optimized for your mobile device, some themes are more user friendly to tablets and cell phones, while others may be best displayed on a large screen.
 What style best reflects your personal brand of unique photography?
 What layout best suits your images, and what content features you'll want in addition to your photos are all items to consider when deciding on the type of website you want.
-Whatever theme best matches your vision, this guide will help you choose the best website template to help show off your work to the world.
+Whatever theme best matches your vision, this guide will help you choose the best, cheap website template to help show off your work to the world.

 With the advent of mobile technology came the rise of popularity in photographers choosing horizontal scroll themes.
 Years ago, in the early days of website portfolios, horizontal scrolling was shunned by the web design community who argued the layout didn't comply with conventional design standards and potentially confused visitors with a scroll that wasn't standard.
 As website design evolved and SmartPhones and tablets became standard, horizontal scroll themes quickly became viewed as an eye-catching, mobile-friendly option for displaying websites.